Chart Color Schemes

 Werribee South lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of Werribee South is around 2,573 as of Nov 2025.
-This reflects an increase of 181 people since the 2021 Census, which reported a population of 2,392 people.
-The change is inferred from the resident population of 2,573 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional two validated new addresses since the Census date.
-This level of population equates to a density ratio of 69 persons per square kilometer in Werribee South.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, Werribee South's estimated population is around 2,368.
+This reflects a decrease of 24 people since the 2021 Census, which reported a population of 2,392.
+The current estimate is inferred from AreaSearch's examination of latest ERP data release by ABS (June 2024) and additional validated new addresses since the Census date.
+This level of population equates to a density ratio of 64 persons per square kilometer.
 Over the past decade, Werribee South has demonstrated resilient growth patterns with a compound annual growth rate of 4.4%, outpacing its SA4 region.
-Population growth for the area was primarily driven by overseas migration contributing approximately 55% of overall population gains during recent periods.
+Population growth was primarily driven by overseas migration contributing approximately 55% during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, making adjustments employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Moving forward, exceptional growth is predicted over the period with Werribee South expected to expand by 1,398 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 54.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024, using the VIC State Government's Regional/LGA projections for areas not covered, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Exceptional growth is predicted over the period from 2025 to 2041, with Werribee South expected to expand by 1,320 persons based on aggregated SA2-level projections, reflecting a gain of 64.2% in total over the 17 years.

 Frequently Asked Questions - Population